The Cast

 Mary ~ Chenoa Egawa

-Chenoa Egawa is a member of the Lummi and S'Kallam nations of Washington State and a multifaceted performance artist.
-As a vocalist, she has released three CDs - Heartbeat of Life (Swan Clan Productions, 2006), Road of Life (Swan Clan Productions, 2002) and Sacred Fire (Sound of America Records, 1997).
-Her experience as an actor includes performing in the lead role of Sacagawea, staged as part of the New Visions, New Voices series at Washington, D.C.'s Kennedy Center in May 2002, and a guest appearance on television's Northern Exposure.
+Chenoa Egawa is a member of the Lummi and S’Kallam nations of Washington State and a multifaceted performance artist.
+As a vocalist, she has released four CDs - Spirit of Salishan (Swan Clan Productions, 2007), Heartbeat of Life (Swan Clan Productions, 2006), Road of Life (Swan Clan Productions, 2002) and Sacred Fire (Sound of America Records, 1997).
+Her experience as an actor includes performing in the lead role of Sacagawea, staged as part of the New Visions, New Voices series at Washington, D.C.’s Kennedy Center in May 2002, and a guest appearance on television’s Northern Exposure.
 She is also host of the Native news television program, Northwest Indian News, and hosted the one-hour documentary, Inside Passage, for PBS currently showing nationwide.
 She has performed as guest singer and storyteller at a variety of Native cultural events.

 Egawa has long been active in international work for Indigenous peoples.
 In 1991, she worked as an intern at the United Nations Center for Human Rights in Geneva, Switzerland, serving as a member of the Secretariat during the 10th Session of the Working Group of Indigenous Peoples.
 In 1996, she was part of an international Native delegation that traveled to Chile to support Indian communities there in efforts to halt construction of dams on their homelands.
 In 1997, she received a fellowship from the Institute of Current World Affairs to study, write and publish on issues concerning Indigenous peoples of Mexico and Guatemala.